The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/unit-2-study-guide/basics-of-javascript.md

 true && false;  // evaluates to false
 8 * "hello";    // evaluates to NaN
-null;           // evaluates to null
+null;           // evaluates to null undefined;      // evaluates to undefined
+"8"             // evaluates to "8"
 Math.max(3,5)   // evaluates to 5
 console.log()   // evaluates to undefined
 ```